 All degree and certificate candidates must complete the Intent to Graduate form before their last semester.
 Candidates may file online or on paper.
 Forms and instructions with deadline dates are available on the University College Website or in the University College office.
 Students are responsible for meeting the deadline for filing the Intent to Graduate.
 All graduates are invited to Commencement and recognition ceremonies in May, when degrees are conferred and certificates presented.

 Through independent study or directed research, students may pursue topics of special interest under the supervision of a member of the faculty.
 Internships offer opportunities to apply classroom theory and concepts to practical work situations and to explore possible career directions.
 Students must submit a completed Independent Study form or Internship Learning Agreement to the University College office before registering.
 A maximum of 6 units of credit in independent work, including internships and study abroad, may count toward the Associate in Arts and Bachelor of Science degrees for students who complete 60 units or less at Washington University; students who earn more than 60 units at Washington University may do up to 9 units of independent work.
 No more than 6 units of independent study, including internships and study abroad, may be applied toward the major, and no more than 6 units of independent study may be attempted in a single semester.

-No more than 6 units of independent study may be applied toward a Master of Arts, Master of Science, or Doctor of Liberal Arts.
+No more than 6 units of independent study may be applied toward a Master of Arts or Master of Science.
 No more than 6 credits of independent study may be applied toward a certificate program that requires 19 units of credit or more.
 No more than 3 credits of independent study may be applied toward a certificate program that requires 18 units of credit or less.